 Where I Stayed

-I stayed at Canary Hostel & Bar and I would highly recommend it for a “flashpacker” budget accommodation on the island.
-It’s located right near Long Beach and just a short walk from Duong Dong Town.
+I stayed at Canary Hostel & Bar (which is now called Duke Hostel) and I would highly recommend it for a “flashpacker” budget accommodation on the island.
+It’s located right near Long Beach and just a short walk from Duong Dong Town, and the Phú Quốc night market.
 The hostel was clean, the WiFi was great for work, the staff was friendly and helpful, and there was a pool too!

 And if you’re looking for a good bar near the hostel – Coco Bar has the most amazing homemade coconut rum.

 Another one of the budget-friendly Phú Quốc hotels is 9 Station Hostel.
 This hostel is located in Phú Quốc’s tourist and business center.
 The hostel offers guests an outdoor swimming pool and on-site restaurant and bar.
 9 Station Hostel is in walking distance to the Phú Quốc Night Market, restaurants and beaches.
 Guests can rent motorbikes at the hostel and enjoy free Wi-Fi, friendly staff and lounge area.

 If you are looking for Hotels in Phú Quốc that are little more luxurious but still within budget, Phú Quốc Bambusa Resort is for you.
 This stunning resort is a hidden oasis on Phú Quốc Island.
 Every room comes with air-conditioning, private bathrooms, and flat-screen TVs.
 Some rooms do come with a small kitchen with a microwave and stunning patios that overlook the pool or garden.
 The hotel offers guests free bike rentals, which can help you explore the island.
 Phú Quốc Bambusa Resort has an on-site restaurant and shared lounge space.

 Recommended Phú Quốc Tour